ADVISORY BOARD MEMBERS:

 Richard Gingras is vice president of news at Google, where he guides Google's strategies relating to the media ecosystem and oversees many of its news- and media-related products.
 Mr. Gingras is a key instigator of the recently-announced Accelerated Mobile Pages (AMP) project, an effort to make Web content instantaneous and in doing so, preserve the vitality, utility, and openness of the Worldwide Web.
 He also is co-founder of the Trust Project, a global effort within the journalism community to ensure that high-quality journalism is recognized for the credibility it deserves.
 Mr. Gingras has been involved in digital media since 1980--or as he once put it, "since the days of steam-powered modems."
 He helped found Salon.com, where he once worked with Pulitzer-winner Glenn Greenwald, and has worked at Apple, the @Home Network, and the Excite portal, among other digital ventures.
 He serves on the boards of the First Amendment Coalition, the International Center for Journalists, and the Shorenstein Center on the Press, Politics and Public Policy at Harvard.
 He is a graduate of Boston College.

-Zainab Khan is a multimedia journalist who currently works at AJ+ as a social content editor.
+Zainab Khan is a multimedia journalist and an audience strategy editor at The New York Times.
+She previously worked at AJ+ as a social content editor.
 Her work at AJ+ focuses on YouTube strategy and publishing.
 She is founder of Mozzified, Muslim Pop Culture and Mozzified Studios.
 Ms. Kahn has written for several American-Muslim publications including The Islamic Monthly, Patheos AltMuslim, and AltMuslimah.
 She received her BA in history and Middle Eastern Studies from Wesleyan and her master of journalism from UC Berkeley's Graduate School of Journalism, where her concentration was New Media.

 Tamara Keith is a White House correspondent for National Public Radio and co-host of the NPRPolitics Podcast.
 On Mondays she joins the PBS NewsHour for its weekly Politics Monday segment.
 Ms. Keith previously covered Congress and business for NPR and before that worked at member stations KQED, KPCC and WOSU.
 She got her start in journalism while in high school as an essayist for NPR's Weekend Edition Sunday, thanks to an effective letter-writing campaign, and after completing her undergraduate studies at the University of California, Berkeley, became the youngest person to graduate from UC Berkeley's Graduate School of Journalism.